labhracorgi/mri-prepro-nipype/README.md

 - FSL:
 - ANTS:

-or download a collective package:
+or download a collective package.
--
+- NeuroDebian: